Docent-led venue exploration

 Are tours suitable for children?

 Yes!
 We recommend tours for students ages 7 and up.
-Our tours also make great field trips for students’ age 7 and up.
 One adult chaperone is required for every 15 students.
-We can accommodate most group sizes with advanced notice.
+We can accommodate up to 40 guests in total, depending on venue availability.
 If your party is over 15 guests, visitors will be split into smaller groups that will tour simultaneously.
+Student tour requests are considered on a first-come, first-served basis.

 -